Closed Back Vs Open Back Headphones: Which is Better?

 For a more concise briefing on the differences between closed back and open headphones, head over to our blog for a more skimmable version.

-And if you're a music lover searching for even more resources on the basics of high fidelity audio, don't miss out on Hi-Fi Basics at the official Moon Audio Resource Center.
+And if you're a music lover who's searching for even more resources on the basics of high fidelity audio, don't miss out on Hi-Fi Basics at the official Moon Audio Resource Center.
 Our Resource Center has everything you need to know about high-end audio.

 Which headphones are best for me?